 As part of obtaining reasonable assurance about whether the County's financial statements are free of material misstatement, we performed tests of its compliance with certain provisions of laws, regulations, contracts and grants, noncompliance with which could have a direct and material effect on the determination of financial statement amounts.
 However, providing an opinion on compliance with those provisions was not an objective of our audit and, accordingly, we do not express such an opinion.
-The results of our tests disclosed one instance of noncompliance that is required to be reported under Government Auditing Standards which is described in the accompanying schedule of findings as item 2001-60172-001.
-We also noted certain immaterial instances of noncompliance that we have reported to management of the County in a separate letter dated October 1, 2002.
+The results of our tests disclosed instances of noncompliance that are required to be reported under Government Auditing Standards which are described in the accompanying schedule of findings as items 2002-001 through 2002-005.
+We also noted certain immaterial instances of noncompliance that we have reported to management of the County in a separate letter dated August 7, 2003.

-Internal Control Over Financial Reporting
+Internal Control over Financial Reporting

 In planning and performing our audit, we considered the County's internal control over financial reporting in order to determine our auditing procedures for the purpose of expressing our opinion on the financial statements and not to provide assurance on the internal control over financial reporting.
 However, we noted a matter involving the internal control over financial reporting and its operation that we consider to be a reportable condition.
 Reportable conditions involve matters coming to our attention relating to significant deficiencies in the design or operation of the internal control over financial reporting that, in our judgment, could adversely affect the County's ability to record, process, summarize and report financial data consistent with the assertions of management in the financial statements.
-A reportable condition is described in the accompanying schedule of findings as item 2001-60172-002.
+The reportable condition is described in the accompanying schedule of findings as item 2002-006.